richard-delorenzi/web-site/source/sections/4_Where_do_we_go_from_here/netherlands.md

 # The Netherlands
-The Netherlands has, was once a car ridden hell-scape.
+The Netherlands was once a car ridden hell-scape.
 However, it is now the cycling and walking capital of the world, and also a nice place to drive.
 Thanks to prioritising walking and cycling, they have made it a much better place for walking, cycling, and **driving**.

 ## How they did it